 When parents of baby daughters are not affiliated with a temple/synagogue, then this naming baby girls ceremony will either take place in their home or a local establishment, along with a Rabbi on Shabbat.
 Depending on the Rabbi, he/she will have a traveling Torah and a portable, hand-held traditional Chuppah.
 A short Shabbat worship service will be conducted along with a brief devar Torah blending in the beautiful baby naming ceremony.

-- Rabbi A. Frank’s baby naming ceremony for our daughters takes place under the Chuppah because she is brought into the Covenant by her parents as she is brought to the Chuppah on her wedding day.
+- Rabbi A. Frank’s baby naming ceremony for our daughters takes place under the baby Chuppah because she is brought into the Covenant by her parents as she is will be brought to the Chuppah on her wedding day.

-- She will wrap your daughters in a traditional tallit and pray that she will grow in health and goodness.
-That her life be enriched by the blessings of Torah, Chuppah and Maasim Tovim (good deeds).
+- Lightly wrapping daughters in a traditional tallit belonging to a special family member.
+That her life is enriched by the blessings of Torah, Chuppah, and Maasim Tovim (good deeds) growing with health and goodness.

 - Beautiful prayers will be blessed upon your daughter surrounded by family and friends.
 For we are to praise God – for children are a blessing.